checkly/mac-demo-repo/README.md

 npx checkly deploy
 ```

+You now have a set of synthetic monitoring checks running around the clock.

 If you clone this repo and deploy it to Vercel or another provider, make sure to update the `pageUrl` variable in the
 `__checks__/defaults.js` file to your own domain.

+## Usage in CI

+Preferably, you lifecycle your checks with your codebase, smoke test them with `npx checkly test` and deploy them to Checkly
+only when your checks are solid.
+The file `.github/workflows/checkly.yaml` shows how you can do this with GitHub Actions.

+However, this pattern is adaptable to any CI system.
+The crux is:

+1. Wait for a deploy to a Staging / Preview or Production environment to finish.
+2. Run the `npx checkly test` command.
+3. If it passes, run `npx checkly deploy`, if not abort.

 ## Building the project